BashiVerse/BashiVerse.gitbook.com/team/roadmap.md

 ### 2021 EOY - Genesis&#x20;

 The spark that ignites the BashiVerse drive and the jet fuel that blasts our project off into development.
-We will launch Bashi Core Token $APV via fair launch auction to secure the initial raise in order to streamline full-time development at warp speed.&#x20;
+We will launch Bashi Core Token $BASHI via fair launch auction to secure the initial raise in order to streamline full-time development at warp speed.&#x20;

 Highlights: Bashi Core Token FLA, Unity Development